 Once one has developed a clear conception of the ends to be pursued, one has to turn one’s attention to the means to be used to achieve the ends.
 The social change agent, acting temporarily as a thoughtful analyst, has to develop some particular idea about how action taken by particular institutions in the society acting through particular methods could be expected to improve the conditions one has in mind.
 If only the government would pass the particular law one has drafted.
 Or, if only investors and customers could see the combined economic, material and social value of a particular product or service that could improve the lives of needy individuals in the society.
 Or, if only an existing profession would change its practices to embrace new methods for delivering babies, or teaching children to read.
-Or, if only authority and responsibility for a given problem (along with the resources to solve it) could be shifted from institutions that have little knowledge of local problems and are rife with corruption to those that have both the local knowledge and confidence of the intended beneficiaries, then social conditions could be improved both with respect to the delivery of services and the achievement of social outcomes, and the enhancement of the dignity and autonomy of oppressed communities.
+Or, if only authority and responsibility for a given problem (along with the resources to solve it) could be shifted from institutions that have little knowledge of local problems and are rife with corruption to those that have both the local knowledge and confidence of the intended beneficiaries.

 These are all examples of ideas about how an important social change could be made.
-The ideas presented above are relatively simple versions of what have been variously logic models, or theories of action, or value chains.
+The ideas presented above are relatively simple versions of what have been variously referred to as logic models, or theories of action, or value chains.
 The value proposition makes a link between some desired change in the society (a social outcome), and a particular set of actions necessary to produce the valued change (the means to that end.)
-If we could get particular social actors or institutions to do x, then we could get valuable social result.
-Figure 2 presents a visual image of what is generally meant by the concepts described above – the process through which social and public assets are deployed through a particular set of activities that produce outputs or activities that result in transactions with individuals that accumulate to important changes in individual and social conditions – an improvement in the individual and social conditions in which individuals live.
+If we could get particular social actors or institutions to do x, then we could get valuable social results.
+Figure 2 presents a visual image of what is generally meant by the concepts described above – the process through which social and public assets are deployed through a particular set of activities that produce outputs or activities that result in transactions with individuals that accumulate to important changes in individual and social conditions.

-JORRIT; FIGURE 2 IS A PICTURE OF THE VALUE CHAIN.
-HERE ARE SOME WORDS WE COULD USE

-ASSET PROCESSES OUTPUTS TRANSACTIONS PUBLICLY VALUED SOCIAL CHG

-Money Policies Products Client Encounters Social Outcomes

-Public Spirit Programs Services Material Welfare

-Authority Enforcement Obligations Just Relationships

-HOW WOULD YOU DRAW THIS FOR THIS NOTE AND THIS COURSE?
+Figure 2: The Value Chain

 While it is easiest to imagine this value chain for efforts that produce products and services distributed to individuals, one can also think about this process for organizations designed to change the attitudes and values of individuals, or to give voice to individuals who want to shape their lives and those of others through civic and political action.